Haadiiii/Bike-rental-Node.js/README.md

 # 📖 Trek Bike Rental <a name="about-project"></a>

-**Trek Bike Rental** is a rental web app designed to allow users rent a bike from Trek rental company.
+**Trek Bike Rental** is a web application that allows users to rent bikes from a bike rental shop.
+The application is built with React-Redux and Node.js.
+The application is deployed on Heroku and the database is hosted on MongoDB Atlas.

 ## 🛠 Built With <a name="built-with"></a>